mbazos/evfc1/PLAN.md

 ### 3.2 About Page (`src/pages/about.astro`)

 **Content Structure:**
-- [ ] Hero section with "About EVFC1" heading
+- [ ] Hero section with "About Easton Volunteer Fire Company" heading
 - [ ] History section
   - Founded in 1921
   - Historical milestones